mikejoh/ekj-stack/README.md

 _Elasticsearch and Jenkins have local directories and files mounted into the containers_

-_There's a script in the build-generator/ directory that generates some simple fake build data_
+_There's a script in the `build-generator/` directory that can be used generate some simple fake build data_

 ## Todo